-205 Food and Beverage Cost Control
+205 Food and Beverage Cost Control 3 credit hours

 Offered spring semester.
 Two hours lecture and fifty hours practicum a semester.
-Fee: \$100.00.
+Fee: \$200.00.

 A course to examine, with examples and applications, the process of forecasting, budgeting, staffing, and purchasing.
 Emphasis is placed on the check and balances necessary to achieve and continue to improve business profitability.